Starting a Maine Nonprofit Checklist

 Furthermore, the process is different for each new nonprofit and the order of the items may change or overlap.
 Depending on the activities of your organization, other steps may be necessary that are not listed here (such as acquiring special licenses or permits or employment documentation).

-You may also want to review our answers to frequently asked questions about the process of starting a nonprofit, or consult MANP’s Yellow Pages to find qualified legal assistance.
+You may also want to review our answers to frequently asked questions about the process of starting a nonprofit, and if you are looking for personalized support with the process, here are resources for coaching and consulting support.

 |1||Apply for Reservation of Name||If you have a name in mind that you wouldn’t want to be taken by another group while you organize, you should start with this step.
 Otherwise, skip to step #2.